 The author, John Newton, could not have known the impact his words would have.
 Newton’s own past had shaped him greatly, and his reflections on those earlier times had a profound effect on his writing.
 Phrases like, “I once was lost, but now am found, was blind, but now I see,” and “Thro’ many dangers, toils, and snares, I have already come,” illustrate this.
 He had been a slave trader, a self-professed “wretch” whose conversion to Christianity led him to a life serving as a minister in the Church of England.

-"The basement galleries currently feature a marvelous temporary exhibit on the "Amazing Grace" hymn composed by John Newton…"
+"The basement galleries featured a marvelous temporary exhibit on the "Amazing Grace" hymn composed by John Newton…"

 - The Arlington Catholic Herald